 Many aid workers are also worried about impact of the sudden increase in population in the camps, and some say they have witnessed an increase in domestic abuse.

-A woman holding a child rests by the side of the road near the Makeshift Settlement for Rohingya refugees in Ukhiya, a sub-district of Cox's Bazar District, Bangladesh, Sept 9, 2017.
+On 9 September 2017, a woman holding a child rests by the side of the road near the Makeshift Settlement for Rohingya refugees in Ukhiya, a sub-district of Cox's Bazar District, Bangladesh.